turbot/steampipe-plugin-azure/docs/index.md

 connection "azure" {
   plugin = "azure"

+  # "Defaults to "AZUREPUBLICCLOUD".
+Can be one of "AZUREPUBLICCLOUD", "AZURECHINACLOUD", "AZUREGERMANCLOUD" and "AZUREUSGOVERNMENTCLOUD"
+  # environment = "AZUREPUBLICCLOUD"

   # You may connect to azure using more than one option
   # 1. For client secret authentication, specify TenantID, ClientID and ClientSecret.
   # required options: